anklav24/hwinfo-api-server/README.md

 ### Troubleshooting:

+- Check firewall if you can not access from LAN
+- Check tests if you can not get results from API
 - If `remotehwinfo.exe` shows and just disappear try to change ports
 - run tests ` python -m pytest -v -s`
 - Check `Zabbix Agent/zabbix_agentd.log`